kubeflow/kubeflow/xgboost/README.md

-## Zillow house price prediction using XGBoost.
+## Zillow home value prediction using XGBoost

+Zillow has hosted a Kaggle competition to predict home value (Zestimate) using housing data.